 - The bonus on the Southwest Rapid Rewards Premier Business Credit Card is 60,000 points after spending $3,000 in the first 3 months.

-- The bonus on the new Southwest Rapid Rewards Performance Business Credit Card is up to 100,000 Rapid Rewards points.
+- For a limited time, the bonus on the new Southwest Rapid Rewards Performance Business Credit Card is up to 100,000 Rapid Rewards points.
 70,000 Rapid Rewards points after spending $5,000 in the first 3 months.
 If you spend a total of $25,000 in the first 6 months, you’ll earn an additional 30,000 points.

 If you need ideas to help meet minimum spending requirements, click here.